bubblefishstudio/alphaXmas/README.md

 ## Tree Generation
 Picea abies is more commonly acknowledged and seen as a Christmas tree.
 They look beautifully like Towers.
 In order to model the shape, we are applying L-system in Processing to generate them.
 The algorithmic model for the growth of plants or other fractal-like organic forms, is using a rewriting mechanism to update simple stucture into more complex version by each iteration.

 - L-system
+Rewriting mechanism in L-system defines a complex object like natural plants by successively replacing part of a simple initial object with a set of rewriting rules/production rules.

+In the graphical view, the audience can see the growing of a Picea abies tree growing from the initial stage to its most complex stage.

 - Cylindrical Model
+Spiral patterns are common in natural plants which can be described by models with positioning the components along a nelix on the surface of a cylindar.

+In our case, there are two parts of our model uses the spiral patterns: the position of the branches growing out of the tree trunk, and, seconderly, the position of the leaves on all the branches.

 - Turtle Geometry

+In order to paint on the processing canvas effienciently,.....

 ## Future Developments